Training-Free Global Geometric Association for 4D LiDAR Panoptic Segmentation: Method

-After filtering static instances, the remaining candidates $\mathcal{G}_{\text{src}}^{\prime\prime}$ and $\mathcal{G}_{\text{dst}}^{\prime\prime}$ are fed into the ICP loop that is the core mechanism of our framework that enables instance association without any supervised training.
+\myparagraph{Dynamic Instance.} After filtering static instances, we construct the remaining candidate pair set $\mathcal{M}^{\prime\prime}$.
+These candidate pairs are then fed into the global geometric association, which serves as the core component of our framework for training-free instance association.
 In the vanilla ICP loop, the first step is finding point pairs to compute the distance by utilizing the nearest-neighbor algorithm~\cite{bentley1975multidimensional}.
-While ICP has a powerful ability of registering point cloud sets, determining the corresponding points under noisy instance predictions potentially causing erroneous matches.
-Therefore, we propose a \textit{Sinkhorn-based soft matching} scheme that facilitates stable correspondence estimation within the ICP framework.
+While ICP has a powerful ability to register point cloud sets, determining the corresponding points under noisy instance predictions potentially causes erroneous matches.
+Therefore, we propose a Global Geometry-aware Soft Matching that facilitates stable correspondence estimation within the ICP.